coderamen666/srd-v3.5-md/epic/epic-spells.md

 **Saving Throw for an Epic Spell:** DC = 20 + key ability modifier.

-## Dispelling,Epic Spells,and Antimagic Field {#dispelling-epic-spells-and-antimagic-field}
+## Dispelling,Epic Spells,and Antimagic Field

 A lucky nonepic spellcaster casting *greater dispel magic* might be able to dispel an epic spell.
 The game mechanics do not change, and epic